shalva green smoothie jumpstart

 Mistake #27: Ignoring the 50-50 ratio

-Roughly equal parts liquid to solid keeps ingredients moving efficiently.
-Too much liquid and you’ve made soup.
-Too little — without using the tamper — and you’ll have a stagnant blob spinning above the blade.
+Use roughly equal parts liquid to solid (ice & frozen fruit).
+That’ll keep ingredients moving efficiently.
+Too much liquid and you’re missing out on a nice thick blend.
+Too little and you’ll have a stagnant blob spinning above the blade.
 When in doubt: start 50-50 and adjust from there.

-Mistake #28: Accepting that it’s just going to be a smoothie maker
+Mistake #28: Accepting that you bought a smoothie maker

 Mistake #29: Not using the cleaning cycle

-Press the cleaning button, add a drop of soap and some warm water, press start, walk away.
+Run the cleaning cycle every single time.
+Add a drop of soap and some warm water, press start, walk away.
 It stops when it’s done.
 This is genuinely one of the best features on the machine and a lot of people never discover it.
-Use it every time.

 The mindset mistakes